Tips from the Leadership Coach: Working with Executive Recruiters

 Tip #1: Subscribe to an executive search professional directory for use in your search.

-To start your search for executive search and leadership consulting firms, you can search the AESC Member Directory for free..
-BlueSteps is a subscription-based executive career management service from the AESC that connects you to top executive search firms in more than 75 countries.
+For example, BlueSteps is an executive career management portal from the Association of Executive Search Consultants that connects you to top executive search firms in more than 75 countries.
 Custom Databanks is a database of executive recruiters and venture capital/P.E. firms across the U.S. and abroad.

 Tip #2: Find out what type of firm your recruiter works for, and carefully consider the impact of these key differences in your search.